15 Tips to Avoid Feeling Nervous in the Public Restroom

 - Use the restroom before you leave your home.
 This should be obvious, but using the restroom before you go will keep you from having to use a public restroom, depending how long you are gone.

 - Use your workplace restroom.
-While it's not as nice as your own restroom probably, it can be more private than a public restroom.
+While it may not be as nice as your own restroom, it can be more private than a public restroom.
 Be prepared to run into your co-workers though.
 Usually it's not a big deal.

 - Avoid drinking a lot.
 If you fear that you will need the restroom a lot, then don't drink as much, which would cause you to need the restroom more often.